 - Trusted by the brands you trust like Agora, Spicejet, Muthoot, Dream11, etc.

-What are the steps involved in the Network Penetration Testing process also known as Network Penetration Assessments?
+What are the Steps Involved in Network Penetration Assessments?

 Step 1: Reconnaissance

-- The technical aspect – Here, the expert lookout for weaknesses in network ports, peripherals, and any other associated software that could allow hackers to break into the system.
-This is where a vulnerability assessment becomes highly useful, providing an outlook on other issues of the same nature within the system.
+- The technical aspect – Expert looks for weaknesses in network ports, peripherals, and other software that could allow hackers to break into the system.
+Vulnerability assessments become highly useful here, providing an outlook on other issues within the system.

-- The social aspect – Social engineering loopholes are the typical phishing scams, stealing of login credentials, etc. These kinds of tests could be used to increase employees’ awareness to avoid these scams (employees’ adherence to such policies is very important) and gain secure information about the general security status of the entire system.
+- The social aspect – Social engineering loopholes are the typical phishing scams, login credentials theft, etc. These kinds of tests could be used to increase employees’ awareness to avoid these scams and gain information about the general security of the entire system.

 Step 2: Discovery

-In the discovery phase, penetration testers use the information gained from the reconnaissance strategy to run live tests with pre-coded or customized code scripts for identifying possible issues.
+In the discovery phase, pentesters use the data from the reconnaissance to run live tests with pre-coded or customized code scripts to identify vulnerabilities.
+Usually, one script discovers one issue at a time, so multiple scripts may be required to complete the entire process.

 Step 3: Exploitation